-The applicant(s) must have occupied the property as their primary residence as of September 29, 2022.
+The applicant(s) must have occupied the property as their primary residence as of September 28, 2022.
 The program verifies primary residency at the time of the storm by verifying the applicant(s)' homestead exemption which is documented in the property tax records obtained from county property appraiser where the residence is located.
 Applicant(s) in default or foreclosure on the property may not proceed.
+If a homestead exception for 2022 at the damaged property is not available, FEMA Data or an Individual Assistance (IA) Letter, may be used to verify primary residency.